apollographql/apollo-client/react-docs/source/mutations.md

 title: Mutations
 ---

-In addition to fetching data using queries, Apollo also handles GraphQL mutations.
-Mutations are identical to queries in syntax, the only difference being that you use the keyword `mutation` instead of `query` to indicate that the root fields on this query are going to be performing writes to the backend.
+In addition to fetching data using queries, Apollo also helps you handle GraphQL mutations.
+In GraphQL, mutations are identical to queries in syntax, the only difference being that you use the keyword `mutation` instead of `query` to indicate that the root fields on this query are going to be performing writes to the backend.

 ```js
 mutation {